-For World Tapas Day (yes apparently that’s a real thing) the CaminoWays.com team have put together a list of our absolute favourite dishes you can savour on the Camino de Santiago.
+For World Tapas Day (yes, there is a day dedicated to the tasty tapa!) the CaminoWays.com team has put together a list of our absolute favourite dishes you can savour on the Camino de Santiago.
 Although, it’s not as if we needed an excuse to talk about Spanish food …

 The word tapa comes from the Spanish verb tapar meaning “to cover”.
 The culture of tapas was believed to have originated in taverns in the sunny region of Andalucia.
 Slices of meat or bread were used to cover drinks in order to protect them from fruit flies.
 Bartenders soon figured out that salty meat made people thirsty and made them drink more, thus the tradition of offering salty snacks to accompany drinks was born.

-Since then tapas have evolved into small portions of food designed for sharing and enjoying in a social situation.
-Below are some of our absolute favourites!
+Since then tapas have evolved into small portions of food designed for sharing and enjoying in a social occasions.
+Below are some of the team’s all-time favourites!

-Lisa considers the perfect combination of Fresh prawns in a garlic, chili and olive a staple of any good tapas restaurant, tapas party or tapas style event.
+Lisa likes the perfect combination of fresh prawns in a garlic, chili and olive sauce and should be a staple of any good tapas restaurant, tapas party or tapas style event.
 It’s one of the tastiest of all the Spanish tapas.
 Order this little dish every time, you can’t go wrong.

-Galician native Sabela has chosen one of the most typical dishes of her homeland.
-Zorza is the marinated pork filling used for chorizo sausage.
+Loved by Galician natives at CaminoWays.com is this simple but tasty dish called zorza: marinated pork filling used for chorizo sausage.
 This flavoursome dish is typically eaten with a side of potatoes.

 We’ve spoken of our love for the humble tortilla before.
 For those of you unfamiliar with the Spanish staple, it’s not a flour wrap but more like a thick omelette made with potatoes.
 Tortilla can be found in just about any bar in Spain, in some you might be even get it complimentary with your drink.
 Tania from Santiago de Compostela likes her tortilla with chorizo.
 Betanzos on the Camino Ingles is famous for its own runny tortilla and Bar Tita in Santiago de Compostela will offer you free tortilla with each drink.

-My affinity for spinach would give Popeye a run for his money at the best of times.
-In particular in tapas form.
 This dish is most commonly found in the South of Spain in particular in the enchanting city of Seville on the Via de la Plata.
 If you are a vegetarian, the combination of protein and iron is exactly what you need to keep you fuelled for your Camino!

-Fresh back from her trip to Galicia, Valeria is still dreaming of their famous Octopus dish.
+This is a must-try while in Galicia, the country’s most iconic and traditional dish.
 Cooked octopus served with boiled potatoes, olive oil and sweet Spanish paprika.
-A must try for all visitors to Galicia you’ll find this dish all along the Camino Frances.
+You’ll find restaurants dedicated to octopus called ‘Pulperias’, particularly famous are those in the town of Melide on the Camino Frances.
 In Galicia it’s also known as Pulpo á feira (market day octopus).

 What’s your favourite tapa?

-For more information about the Camino de Santiago routes or to book your Camino holiday, talk to our travel specialists
+For more information about the Camino de Santiago routes or to start planning your Camino trip, talk to our travel specialists.